dotnet/designs/proposed/SerializerGoals5.0.md

                 HasSetter = true,
                 ShouldSerialize = true,
                 ShouldDeserialize = true,
-                // These delegates are nice that they work with aggressive linker
+                // These delegates are nice that they work with an aggressive linker.
-                // but slower due to the extra hop (which may be avoided with
-                // new reflection features).
                 Get = (obj) => { return ((WeatherForecast)obj).Date; },
                 Set = (obj, value) => { ((WeatherForecast)obj).Date = value; }
             });